 One of the best ways to make sure that your trip to Vietnam is an unforgettable one is to plan it around the time of the festivals celebrated in the country.
 Inspired by the Chinese Lunar calendar, most of the cultural events and festivals in Vietnam are celebrated during specific times of the year.
+These festivals will not only let you witness and absorb the culture of the country but also give you a soul-touching experiene.
+So, the next time you visit Vietnam keep these festivals in mind to turn your holiday into extraordinary!

 Top Festivals In Vietnam That One Must Experience